0verp0wer/Kramers/README.md

 -2: download the deobfuscator and pycdas.exe and put in a folder

--3: in the same folder put the obfuscted script
+-3: in the same folder put the obfuscated script

 -4: open cmd and write python kramers.py